When using the Unity C# Job System, make sure you adhere to the following:

 Note: Because of this risk, future versions of Unity will prevent global variable access from jobs using static analysis.
 If you do access static data inside a job, you should expect your code to break in future versions of Unity.

 When you want your jobs to start executing, then you can flush the scheduled batch with JobHandle.ScheduleBatchedJobs.
 Note that calling this method can negatively impact performance.
-Not flushing the batch delays the scheduling until the main thread waits for the result.
+Not flushing the batch delays the scheduling until the control thread waits for the result.
 In all other cases use JobHandle.Complete to start the execution process.

 Note: In the Entity Component System (ECS) the batch is implicitly flushed for you, so calling